Instrument Flight Procedure Design

 In the UK, such IFP safeguarding studies can only be undertaken by a CAA Approved Procedure Designer working within an audited and approved Quality Assurance structure.
-Osprey can assist airports to identify critical areas outside of the OLS in which Local Planning Authorities (LPA’s) are made aware that any new structures will require an assessment on the published IFP’s.
-Overlays can be made available to LPA’s in a format that enables them to quickly assess any proposed structures and advise the airport that there may be a potential impact.
-We can also provide Airports with IFP Safeguarding Mapping that quickly enables their Safeguarding teams to identify those areas that are particularly sensitive to new developments and may affect published IFP’s.
+Osprey can assist airports to identify critical areas outside of the OLS in which Local Planning Authorities (LPA’s) are made aware that any new structures will require an assessment against the published IFP’s.
+Overlays can be made available to LPA’s in a format that enables them to quickly assess any proposed structures and advise the airport of any potential impacts.
+We can also provide Airports with IFP Safeguarding Mapping that quickly enables their Safeguarding teams to identify those areas that are particularly sensitive to new developments that may affect published IFP’s.

 Contact us today: We’d be delighted to speak without commitment about how we may be able to help you.